For weeks, Ohio stakeholders have targeted New Year’s Day for the historic launch of legal sports betting in the Buckeye State.

 The launch date became apparent in June when the Ohio Casino Control Commission (OCCC) designated Jan.
 1, 2023, as the universal start date for Ohio legal sports wagering.
 Still, there had been some ambiguity in recent weeks on the exact time when Ohio sportsbook operators could begin accepting legal wagers.
 On Wednesday, OCCC Executive Director Matthew Schuler clarified any lingering questions.

 “Once the ball drops in Times Square, sports gaming can commence,” Schuler said at the first of two OCCC meetings scheduled this month.
+Be on the lookout for preregistration offers and other OH sportsbook bonuses to get for the launch day.

 The sports calendar scheduled for New Year’s Day includes NFL action, with the Browns playing the Washington Commanders that afternoon.
 On Jan.
 2, the Bengals host the Buffalo Bills on Monday Night Football, and various top bowl games are scheduled, including the Rose Bowl.